 Study Up on Local American History

-Visit the Incredible Philly Museums
+Visit Incredible Philly Museums

-Philadelphia is one of the best U.S. cities to visit for culture, so it’s no surprise that spending time at the city’s amazing museums is one of locals’ favorite things to do in Philly!
-See South Asian sculptures, French Impressionist paintings, and American folk art at the Philadelphia Museum of Art.
-View exhibits featuring major events in American history like the signing of the U.S. Constitution at the National Constitution Center.
-Learn more about African-American heritage, culture, and arts at the African-American Museum.
-Discover the life and legacy of Philadelphia’s most famous founding father at the Benjamin Franklin Museum.
+Philadelphia’s museum scene offers more than American history—in fact, spending time at the city’s amazing museums is one of the best things to do in Philly!
+See South Asian sculptures, French Impressionist paintings, and American art at the Philadelphia Museum of Art.
+View exhibits featuring major events in American history, like the signing of the U.S. Constitution, at the National Constitution Center.
+Learn more about African American heritage, culture, and arts at the African American Museum.
 Check out Ancient Egyptian pottery, Roman statues, and other archaeological finds at the Penn Museum.
+Peruse through a variety of sculptures from one of the greatest collections of art from Auguste Rodin at the Rodin Museum.
+Find a number of wax models, pathological specimens, and antique medical equipment at the Mütter Museum.
 Or walk among dinosaur bones and dioramas featuring animals from all over the world at The Academy of Natural Sciences.

 Check Out the Local Performing Arts